Mobile tests that feel

 Spend the rest of the afternoon on something more interesting.

-Install Tapsmith, point it at your app, and your first test runs in under a minute.
+Install Tapsmith, point it at your app, and write your first test in five minutes.